 Within database systems, values of a dataset are usually stored in a physically connected manner.
 A row store stores all column values of each single row consecutively (see Figure 1, bottom left).
 In contrast to that, within a column store, all values of each single column are stored one after another (see Figure 1, bottom right).
 In column stores, the relationship between individual column values and their originating datasets are established via Tuple IDentifiers (TID).
-The main advantage of column stores during query processing is the fact that only data from columns which are of relevance to a query have be loaded To answer the same query in a row store, all columns of a dataset have to be loaded, despite the fact, that only a small portion of them are actually of interest to the processing.
+The main advantage of column stores during query processing is the fact that only data from columns which are of relevance to a query have to be loaded.
+To answer the same query in a row store, all columns of a dataset have to be loaded, despite the fact, that only a small portion of them are actually of interest to the processing.
 On the other side, the column store architecture is disadvantageous for frequent changes (in particular insertions) to datasets.
 As the values are stored by column, they are distributed at various locations, which leads to a higher number of required write operations exceeding those within a row store to perform the same changes.
 This characteristic makes this type of storage interesting especially for applications with very high data volume and few sporadic changes only (preferably as bulk upload), as it is the case in, e.g., data warehouses, business intelligence systems or text retrieval systems.
-Interest in column store systems has recently been reinforced by steady growth of main memory capacities that meanwhile allow for main memory-based database solutions and additionally by the constantly increasing CPU-memory gap [1]: Today's processors can process data much quicker than it can be loaded from main memory into the processor cache.
-Consequently, modern processors for database applications spend a major part of their time waiting for the required data.
-Column stores and special cache-conscious [2] algorithms are attempts to avoid this "waste of time".
-A number of commercial and academic column store systems have been developed in the past.
-In the research area, MonetDB [3] and C-Store [4] are widely known.
-Open Source and commercial systems include Sybase IQ, Infobright, Vertica, LucidDB, and Ingres.
-All these systems are more or less complete database systems with an SQL interface and a query optimizer.